 5. Invest in the appropriate technology

 Be careful about investing in complex technology suites that may overwhelm people and contain functions you are never likely to make full use of.
-If you do go for that investment, consider whether you have the right skillset in your organisation to make it a success.
+If you do go for that investment, consider whether you have the right skillset in your organization to make it a success.

 6. Use your data and take prompt action

 Use your data to your advantage and build a platform that enables reuse of knowledge to drive faster cycle times and better results.
 This can come in a variety of forms including benchmark prices, granular detail on cost drivers, and live total cost of ownership information.
-Don’t just collect and analyse it, make sure you use it to take prompt action to address supplier risks and formulate strategies.
+Don’t just collect and analyze it, make sure you use it to take prompt action to address supplier risks and formulate strategies.